 If you want more control over your canopy perspective then you’ll want to hop on the inventive sky bike where you control the speed – and even the direction (there is only forward and reverse).

 Oh be still my heart…hiking on the rainforest floor is absolutely incredible.
 Nothing makes me feel closer to nature than getting my boots muddy (and there’s plenty of that) while hiking through towering trees and rivers.
-And just when you are so hot and sweaty that you can’t stand it any longer, you end at a waterfall to take a swim.
+And just when you are so hot and sweaty that you can’t stand it any longer, you end up at a waterfall to take a swim.
 Perfect.
 Hiking.
 Day.

 Many of the hikes require a lot of up and down on narrow trails and steps made of recycled plastic crates.
 You will also find yourself hiking through streams for long periods and in really muddy areas.